WayScience/cell-health-data/2.extract-features/README.md

 - `dataset: images: channels: [DNA, ER, RNA, AGP, Mito] -> dataset: images: channels: [DNA]` While the Cell Painting dataset has multiple channels for cell images, we are only interested in examining the DNA channel for the nuclei project.
 - `dataset: locations: box_size: 96 -> dataset: locations: box_size: 256` This change expands the size of the box around each cell that DeepProfiler interprets.
 This change helps DeepProfiler interpret nuclei from Cell Health data with the same context as it uses to interpret cells in [mitocheck_data](https://github.com/WayScience/mitocheck_data).

-`cell_health_cyto_config.json`:
-- `dataset: locations: box_size: 96 -> dataset: locations: box_size: 128` This change expands the size of the box around each cell that DeepProfiler interprets.
-This change was recommended by Juan to improve performance.

 ## Step 1: Setup Feature Extraction Environment

 ### Step 1a: Create Feature Extraction Environment